OmniSharp/omnisharp-vim/README.md

 To get completions, open a C# file from your solution within Vim and press `<C-x><C-o>` (that is ctrl x followed by ctrl o) in Insert mode, or use an autocompletion plugin.

 To use the other features, you'll want to create key bindings for them.
 See the example vimrc below for more info.

+See the [wiki](https://github.com/OmniSharp/omnisharp-vim/wiki) for more custom configuration examples.

 ### Using with the legacy server